CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/09-sdk-queries.md

     ![06](media/New-image3.png)

-1. Specify the following settings, leaving all remaining settings to their default values, and select **Review + create**:
+1. Specify the following settings, leaving all remaining settings to their default values, and select **Next: Global Distribution**.

     | **Setting** | **Value** |
     | --- | --- |